MidAmerica Plastic Surgery: Ryan Diederich, MD

-- Stop smoking well in advance of your breast augmentation surgery.
+- Stop smoking at least 6 weeks in advance of your breast surgery and also 6 weeks after.

-- Avoid taking aspirin, anti-inflammatory drugs and herbal supplements as they can increase bleeding (if OK with your primary care physician.
-I you cannot stop please let us know).
+- Avoid taking aspirin, anti-inflammatory drugs, and herbal supplements as they can increase bleeding (if OK with your primary care physician.
+If you cannot stop, please let us know).